jakefaulkner316-cell/Jake_Daniel_Kiran_SOSC314/README.md

 -- Bag-of-Words (Existing) from (I) https://inquirer.sites.fas.harvard.edu/spreadsheet_guide.htm and (II) https://sraf.nd.edu/loughranmcdonald-master-dictionary/, Satisfying week 4's requirement of comparing different models or analysis.

--- Advertisement Data (Existing): "ProQuest Vogue Text-as-Data Collection" at https://ultraviolet.library.nyu.edu/records/p4gvb-msg85
+--Advertisement Data (Existing): "The Economist Historical Advertisements - Master Dataset" at https://openbigdata.org/resource/the-economist-historical-advertisements-master-dataset/.
+The dataset contains metadata for 512,599 advertisements from all 8,840 issues of The Economist published between 1843 and 2014.

 -- Unit of Analysis: Advertisement Sentiment, analyzing the ratio between Positive Words and Total Words

--- Data Treatment: The Vogue database includes multiple formats of content, including articles, and covers about 130 years of records.
-We will use just Advertisement text data from post-WW2 (1948), considering that the National Bureau of Economic Research had developed stronger indicators and sustained more robust definitions of economic cycles starting from that time.

--- Data Feasibility: Small db (1.67GB) that will be reduced even more after filtering per date and source type; feasible to process.
-OCR outcomes need to be considered, as old advertisement scans and different design can impact the precision of the transcription.
+--Data Treatment: The dataset contains individual advertisements with publication dates, advertiser/brand information, and OCR-generated advertisement text.
+The text was extracted from scanned Economist pages using Google Vision OCR.
+We will use advertisements from the post-WWII period, likely beginning around 1948, and try see if there is a significant shift in language sentiment from recessionary periods to inflationary periods.

+--Data Feasibility: The Master Dataset is relatively small at about 246 MB and is available as a CSV, making it very feasible to process.
+It will become smaller after filtering by date and possibly advertisement type.
+OCR quality must still be considered because older advertisements or things like unusual fonts may lead to errors.

--- Final paper possible title: Advertising Sentiment and the Business Cycle: Evidence from Vogue Magazine Ads
+-- Final paper possible title: Advertising Sentiment and the Business Cycle: Evidence from The Economist Advertisements

--- DB has to change:  data on NYU website is inaccessible even for NYU students and faculty.
-Use source from "The Economist".
-Jake will add.